Korey Stringer

-Korey Damont Stringer (May 8, 1974 – August 1, 2001) was an American professional football player who was an offensive tackle in the National Football League (NFL) for six seasons.
-He played college football at the Ohio State University and was recognized as an All-American.
-He was drafted in the first round of the 1995 NFL Draft by the Minnesota Vikings.
+Korey Damont Stringer (May 8, 1974 – August 1, 2001) was an American professional football offensive tackle who played in the National Football League (NFL) for six seasons.
+He played college football for the Ohio State Buckeyes and was recognized as an All-American.
+He was selected in the first round of the 1995 NFL draft by the Minnesota Vikings.
 On August 1, 2001, Stringer died from complications brought on by heat stroke during the Vikings' training camp in Mankato, Minnesota.

-Early years
+Early life

 Stringer was born in Warren, Ohio.
 He attended Warren G. Harding High School in Warren, and was a member of the Harding Raiders high school football team.
 The Raiders won the football state championship in 1990.

 College career

 Stringer decided to attend Ohio State University, where he played for the Ohio State Buckeyes football team from 1992 to 1994.
 His Buckeyes teammates included offensive tackle Orlando Pace and running backs Eddie George and Robert Smith.
 As a junior in 1994, he was recognized as a consensus first-team All-American.